Putin, in Syria, says mission accomplished, orders partial Russian pull-out

 A “significant part” of the Russian force could now return home.
 “The conditions for a political solution under the auspices of the United Nations have been created,” said Putin.
 “The Motherland awaits you.”

+“Russian comments about removal of their forces do not often correspond with actual troop reductions, and do not affect U.S. priorities in Syria,” said Pentagon spokesman Eric Pahon.

-But he made clear that Russia would retain enough firepower to destroy any possible Islamic State comeback.
+Putin made clear in any case that Russia would retain enough firepower to destroy any possible Islamic State comeback.

 Syrian state television quoted Assad as thanking Putin for Russia’s help, saying the blood of Moscow’s “martyrs” had been mixed with the blood of the Syrian army.
 It also showed the two men watching what it called a victory parade with Russian troops dressed in desert uniforms marching past.